GovindSuresh/govindsuresh.github.io/_posts/2020-01-06-reducing-bias-in-toxic-comments.md

 ## Training a better model

 In this project, I have looked into training a more complex neural network model to help alleviate the bias issue.
 The architecture I have chosen is the LSTM (Long Short Term Memory) model, which is a variant of recurrant neural networks (RNNs).
 RNN's are optimally suited to tackling this problem due to their ability to parse through sequences such as a comment.
 In other words, the RNN can assess each word of a sequence based on what it knows from the previous words.
-The model can therefore build contextual understanding sentences based on what it knows about the words used in the sequence.
+The model can therefore build contextual understanding of sentences based on what it knows about the words used in the sequence.
 This should give it an advantage over a traditional ML model such as Logistic Regression which have a tendency to look at how often individual words appear in toxic comments.

 ### Long Short Term Memory Networks: